 Now is the time to turn up the heat on your resume.

-My former company received over 200 resumes a day and it was my job to separate the ‘good’ from the ‘bad.’
+My former company received over 200 resumes daily, and it was my job to separate the ‘good’ from the ‘bad.’
 It is an acquired skill to be able to read a resume by dragging your finger down the middle of the resume page and deciding if it goes into the in-basket or the circular file.

 1 – Write great content.
 No, not story-telling content – Great content!
 Use words you would use that are descriptive, not dull (boring).
-If you need help, use some free internet keyword tools like Google Free Keyword Tool.
+If you need help, use free internet keyword tools like Google Free Keyword Tool.

 Example: BEFORE